mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 add `disable-ccid` to `~/.gnupg/scdaemon.conf` and use the restart script to restart `gpg-agent` (which manages scdaemon)

+### Unable to sign commits with backup YubiKey

+If you have configured subkeys on a second, backup YubiKey, you must append a `!` after the `keyid` specified for the `user.signingkey` config attribute in `~/.gitconfig`, before git will use the new signing key.
+Otherwise git will continue to prompt for the last written YubiKey, regardless of which `keyid` is specified.
+For additional context, see [this github issue comment](https://github.com/drduh/YubiKey-Guide/issues/19#issuecomment-1143557632).

 ## Cleanup

 * Unmount the encrypted GPG master volume.
 Linux: `sudo veracrypt -d